ojones/blog/content/books/5DysfunctionsOfATeam.md

 We learn more by story than fact, and Lencioni's fable is yet another credit to that truth.
 With preconceived notions that this book would not be worth the time, I picked it up off my manager's desk just to glance.
 I didn't put it back down until it was finished.

 Through his clever tale, the lessons come to life.
-Even if you are on a fantastic team (as I was) you will find that learning about the dysfunctions you will invariably encounter, to be a pleasure.
+Even if you are on a fantastic team (as I was) you will find learning about the dysfunctions you will invariably encounter, to be a pleasure.